Skip to main content Skip to footer

 Try Out Wijmo UI Components

 As we've seen, you can use Wijmo components to create a production-ready dashboard quickly and easily.
-Just think of how much time you'd spend trying to create your own grid view with built-in sorting and filtering.
+Just think of how much time you'd spend creating your own grid view with built-in sorting and filtering.

-Wijmo's components help you innovate by giving you the tools to create great looking enterprise dashboards right away - no need to spend hours trying to cobble together open-source toolkits or rolling your own solutions.
+Wijmo's components help you innovate by giving you the tools to create great-looking enterprise dashboards right away—there's no need to spend hours trying to cobble together open-source toolkits or roll your own solutions.
 In another article, we discuss how to create a dynamic dashboard in React.

 With that in mind, remember that the dashboard we've created is just a starting point.
 A single article doesn't give us nearly enough space to explore the entire Wijmo toolset; we've just scratched the surface of what Wijmo can do for you.
-To get a better idea of what Wijmo can help you accomplish, start by reading about all of Wijmo's controls, and then see the controls live in the Wijmo Component Explorer.
+To better understand what Wijmo can help you accomplish, start by reading about all of Wijmo's controls, then see the controls live in the Wijmo Component Explorer.

 Happy coding!